tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The protocol designed in this document is quite straightforward.

-First, the provider publishes a public key which is used for SNI encryption for all the domains for which it serves directly or indirectly (via Split mode).
+First, the provider publishes a public key which is used for SNI encryption for all the domains for which it serves directly or indirectly (via Split Mode).
 This document defines a publication mechanism using DNS, but other mechanisms are also possible.
 In particular, if some of the clients of a private server are applications rather than Web browsers, those